Is your presentation a snoozefest? How to make it more engaging

 By now, everyone has heard the statistic that the human attention span has become shorter than that of a goldfish.
-Whether you believe this is true or not, it doesn’t remove the fact that holding the attention of a business audience is, and always has been, a unique challenge for presenters of reports, slideshows, and sales pitches.
+Whether you believe this is true or not, it doesn’t remove the fact that holding the attention of a business audience is, and always has been, a unique challenge for presenters of strategy slides, reports, and sales pitches.

 According to one study, 92% of managerial staff admitted to doing other things while at meetings and presentations.
 70% said their workplace meetings were unproductive.

 The cliché of the student falling asleep in class seems to shine through in the business world, as well.
 But how do you fight it?

 Even with high-tech tools, business presentations aren’t known for being very compelling.
 How do you give an engaging presentation that holds people’s attention?

 Keep reading to learn some of the top presentation tips for presenters and persuaders in any industry.

 Get your audience involved

 It’s common for presenters to rely on recitation to get through a presentation.
 Recitation is safe and is relatively easy.
 There’s less chance of making a mistake when you aren’t saying things off the cuff.